Physics Visa Sponsorship Jobs in Alabama

 Which visa types are most common for physics roles in Alabama?

-The H-1B is the most common visa for physics positions in Alabama, covering roles in research, engineering, and applied science at both private contractors and universities.
+The H-1B visa is the most common visa for physics positions in Alabama, covering roles in research, engineering, and applied science at both private contractors and universities.
 J-1 visas are widely used for postdoctoral researchers at Alabama's public universities.
 O-1A visas are an option for physicists with demonstrated extraordinary ability, particularly those with strong publication records or research awards.

 Which cities in Alabama have the most physics sponsorship jobs?